graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 2. Indexer revenue per unit of work is perfectly predictable and is not volatile.
 3. The relation between consumer payment (per unit of work) and number of Indexers is perfectly predictable.
 This makes the relationship between consumer payment and quality of service more transparent.

-Although indexing fees yield a radical departure from curation, it adds clarity and predictabilty to the protocol by limiting uncertainty.
+Although indexing fees represent a radical departure from curation, it adds clarity and predictabilty to the protocol by limiting uncertainty.
 This will enable an efficient and scalable marketplace for indexing services.

 # Motivation